Our relationship with Victoria Legal Aid

 Find out how to contact Victoria Legal Aid.

 Independent Mental Health Advocacy does not provide legal advice or representation.
-We will refer eligible people who require legal assistance to Victoria Legal Aid.
+We will refer eligible people who require legal assistance to the Mental Health Legal Rights Service.

 An important focus of Victoria Legal Aid's work has been advocating for people with mental health related issues to be heard in the justice system.